erengy/anime-relations/README.md

 2. Create a new rule and place it in alphabetical order, using the main title from MyAnimeList.
 3. Update the `last_modified` date in `YYYY-MM-DD` format.
 4. Make sure the rule is working, by testing it before sending a pull request.
-5. In the pull request, indicate which fansub groups' releases require the new rule.
+5. In the pull request description, indicate which fansub groups' releases require the new rule.

 ## License